dawsonc/pancake_flipper/README.md

 ============================================

 Unlike some breakfast preparation tasks (e.g. pouring orange juice), pancakes cannot be prepared using only traditional prehensile manipulation techniques (put simply, you can't just pick up the half-cooked pancake, turn it over, and put it back down).
 Instead, a pancake can only be flipped using underactuated (or "non-prehensile") techniques, where we have to flip the pancake by tossing it into the air or sliding it around on the pan.
 This is a special case of the more general non-prehensile manipulation problem.
 Here, we solve this problem using non-convex optimization with implicit contact mechanics.
-Those interested in the details can read the full report in `technical_report.pdf`.
+Those interested in the details can watch the [demonstration video](https://www.youtube.com/watch?v=q2j53m65DKU) or read the full report in `technical_report.pdf`.

 It's always important to be up-front about your assumptions and the caveats of your approach.
 My assumptions are: